Cascais-Portugal.com

 Our opinion: The Praia da Conceição and Praia da Duquesa are the perfect beaches for the beginning of your holiday to Cascais.

-The Praia da Conceição on a hot summer’s day
+The Praia da Conceição on a hot summer’s day, packed with tourists

-Praia da Rainha is regarded as the most beautiful of Cascais's beaches and was the private beach of Queen Amélia during the 1880s.
+I regard the Praia da Rainha as the most beautiful of the Cascais beaches, and it was the private beach of Queen Amélia during the 1880s.

-On a quiet day outside of the tourist season, it is easy to understand why she choose this idyllic setting.
+On a quiet day outside of the tourist season, it is easy to understand why the queen chose this idyllic setting.
 The beach nestles between rocky outcrops, the sands are golden, and it overlooks the calm blue waters of Cascais harbour.

 The pretty Praia da Rainha, as chosen by a queen...